 Recipients of a P.A.C.E.
 Grant Program grant must agree to post a sign in either the front yard or a front window acknowledging the P.A.C.E.
 Grant Program.
 The sign must remain displayed in a prominent location during the entirety of the project.
-If the sign is damaged, the project participants are asked to notify the Director of Planning so a replacement sign may be delivered.
+If the sign is damaged, the project participants are asked to notify the P.A.C.E.
+Grant Program Staff so a replacement sign may be delivered.